dhruvasagar/vim-dotoo/README.md

 ## Getting Started

-1. Document Structure: The docment structure is borrowed from emacs' Org Mode.
+1. Document Structure: The document structure is borrowed from emacs' Org Mode.

    > NOTE : Check out the file `dotoo.dotoo` in this repo as an example